mllngtn/counting-chickens/readme.md

 ## What will the functionality be?

-1) User can set up an account and log in
+1) User can set up an account and log in<br/>
-2) User can add as many chickens to their account as they want
+2) User can add as many chickens to their account as they want<br/>
-3) User records eggs laid by each of their chickens
+3) User records eggs laid by each of their chickens<br/>
 4) User can view historic lays in the form of simple line graphs / tables

 ## What's here so far?